top of page

 Great minds think differently

-Some of the greatest innovators, inventors and engineers in history are thought to have been neurodivergent.
-Curiosity, creativity, pattern-spotting, problem-solving and deep focus are all strengths that thrive in STEM.
+Some of the greatest innovators, inventors and engineers in history are thought to have been neurodivergent, and many more have overcome physical, sensory, or other challenges to change the world.
+Curiosity, creativity, pattern-spotting, problem-solving and deep focus are all strengths that thrive in STEM, whatever a child's starting point.

-We are committed to being an inclusive activity provider, working across:
+We are committed to being an inclusive activity provider, working across mainstream and specialist schools, resource bases, alternative provisions, and nurseries and early years settings.

-All of our workshops are designed and delivered by qualified teachers who understand children, learning, regulation and behaviour.
+All of our workshops are designed and delivered by our team of qualified and experienced teachers who understand children, learning, regulation and behaviour.

 We design and deliver sessions using the following principles:

-• Behaviour is communication: We understand that behaviour often reflects sensory, emotional or regulatory needs, not “naughtiness”.
+• Behaviour is communication: We understand that behaviour often reflects sensory, emotional or regulatory needs.

 • Safety first: Emotional, sensory and physical safety underpin everything we do.

-• Collaboration: We work closely with schools, settings and parents to ensure consistency and understanding.
+• Collaboration: We work closely with schools, settings and parents where needed to ensure consistency and understanding.

 All Inventors & Makers sessions are led by Inventioneer teachers who: